 As spring approaches, some of us cringe at the very thought of exposing our arms in tank tops and short sleeves.
-But if saggy upper arms or a little back fat rolling over your bra has got you down, fear no more!
+But if saggy upper arms or a little back fat rolling over your bra has got you down, we’ve got an upper body workout routine that will get you feeling strong and confident!
 This upper body workout at home is just the solution to get you moving toward a toned, sculpted and strong upper body that is ready to bare all!

 When you think of a great upper body, you might conjure up a vision of a muscle-bound personal trainer helping people push barbells around or an intense group fitness class swinging kettlebells while the instructor yells to “push harder”.
-On the other hand, most of us just need something we can do at home without too much equipment or too big of a time commitment.
+On the other hand, most of us just need an upper body workout routine without too much equipment or too big of a time commitment that we can do at home.
 So what exactly can you accomplish without heading to the gym or hiring a trainer?
 Well, the below upper body workout at home uses a simple pair of dumbbells and your own body weight to give you everything you need to strengthen and tone your arms, shoulders, chest and back without ever driving to a gym.
 Score!
 Plus, after the workout we have ideas for at-home videos you can get right on your computer.

 BODYWEIGHT FOR STRENGTH

 So you know dumbbells are a good idea, but are bodyweight moves really worth your time?
 Absolutely!
 The fact is that you will probably find the bodyweight moves in this workout to be far more challenging than the dumbbell exercises.
 Pushing and pulling your own bodyweight remains one of the top exercise choices for trainers.
 Let’s take a look at some of the benefits of training with bodyweight.